huynhcanh/huynhcanh/README.md

 <br />

-Hi, I'm [Huỳnh Cảnh](https://www.facebook.com/profile.php?id=100017301409184), a Backend Java Developer with more than 2 years of experience to date.
-My passion for software lies with dreaming up ideas and turn it into a practical application.
-I take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm [Huỳnh Cảnh](https://www.facebook.com/profile.php?id=100017301409184), a strong foundation in designing and optimizing server-side applications.
+I specialize in creating scalable systems that support seamless user experiences, with a focus on performance, security, and maintainability.
+My approach balances technical depth with creativity, and I’m constantly exploring new technologies to deliver the best solutions.